daun/statamic-widget-collection-count/README.md

 ## Usage

 Add the widget to your control panel dashboard by adding it to the `widgets` array in the `config/statamic/cp.php` config file.
-Pass in the name of the collection:
+Pass in the name of the collection to show.

 ```php
 return [